MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Legacy

-Provides an App Id and OS version for compatibility with existing legacy collection practices.
+Provides an App ID and OS version for compatibility with existing legacy collection practices.

 This category contains the following fields: